 The biennial Australian Plants Award was established in 1983.
 It is presented by ANPSA to people who have made an outstanding contribution to the knowledge of Australian plants, whether members of the Society or not.
 Since 1987 the Award has been made in both professional and amateur categories.
 The Award is made in conjunction with ANPSA's Conference and Seminar (see below).

 The recipients of the award are shown in the following table.
-The citations prepared to accompany the nominations for the particular individuals can be seen by clicking the highlighted years (these citations are incomplete but missing citations will be added as they become available).
+The citations prepared to accompany the nominations for the particular individuals can be seen by clicking the highlighted years.
+Unfortunately not all citations are available.

 |Year||Professional Award||Amateur Award|